Fundamentals

 Steps to configure your audio device settings on the Raspberry Pi target for use with RNBO.

-The Audio Configuration Patch
+Audio Configuration Options

 Choosing an Audio Device